 Have you ever tried melon soda before?
 If not, let me tell you how awesome it is.
 First, melon soda is one of the most consumed soft drinks in the country.
 You can get a couple of bottles at the vending machine or order one in any family restaurant or karaoke bar.

 You can even sense the freshness from the appearance of this light green soda.
-They are sweet, fizzy, and chilled, making them a perfect treat to enjoy in summer.
+They are sweet, fizzy, and chilled, making them a perfect cream soda to enjoy in summer and beat the scorching summer heat.

 Location: Sold at vending machines, in many Japanese family restaurants or karaoke bars.

-Another sweer drink that you would love in Japan is the aloe drink.
-This is flavored water, including many tiny fresh pieces of aloe vera flesh.
+Another sweet drink that you would love in Japan is the aloe drink.
+This is flavored water, including many tiny fresh pieces of aloe vera flesh, sometimes paired with coconut water.

 Apparently, aloe vera is a well-known plant with many health benefits.
 The antiseptic, antioxidants, and anti-inflammatory compounds have always been good components to produce skincare or hair care products.